 Nowadays, many gardeners choose to maximize space by making 3 to 4 feet (0.9 – 1.2 m) wide raised beds.
 That way, you will have fewer paths between rows and more usable space for growing crops.

 The additional advantage is less hard work since you don’t need to water, weed, and mulch plants as you should do in a traditional garden.
 Plus, you will have better access to your veggies.
+You can elevate your gardening game using these raised garden bed plans to create your own green haven.

 If you haven’t got enough space or you just want to grow small amounts of fresh veggies such as potatoes, carrots, peppers, lettuce, radishes, or herbs, you should consider using containers.